christiantomato/TypeRunner/README.md

 ## Overview

 TypeRunner is a Java-based typing game designed to help users improve their typing speed and accuracy in an enjoyable way.
-The application includes statistics tracking so users can monitor their progress, as well as a competitive leaderboard system.
+The application includes statistics tracking so users can monitor their progress, as well as a competitive leaderboard system (locally).

 ---